-Hurricane Motley (varies)
+Hurricane Motley (varies widely)

 This variation of the motley pattern, also sometimes called donut or bullseye motley, includes dark outlines around the circles caused by a thickening of the "border" areas, and/or fading of the central part of the saddles.
-Hurricane motleys come in several color morphs, and are generally priced significantly higher than normal motleys of the same color.
-Cornsnakes cannot be het for "hurricane."
+Hurricane motley is found in several color morphs, and are generally priced significantly higher than normal motleys of the same color.